 - Pie in the Face: Sarah splats a plate of food into the face of a goblin who puts his head through the window of the house they're hiding in.

 - Race Lift: Are grey/green in the movie but the Marvel comic gives them a more Caucasian look.

 - Screw This, I'm Outta Here!: When Ludo summons rocks to attack Goblin City, one goblin complains that he's had enough and is going to bed.
 He then goes into his house followed by several of Ludo's rocks.

 - Surveillance Station Slacker: The guard meant to be protecting the entrance to the Goblin City is sleeping on the job.
 However, as soon as Sarah, Ludo and Sir Didymus sneak in, he wakes up and summons Humongous.

-- Where's the Kaboom?: The living cannonballs and the cannon users are pretty rubbish, one cannonball asks "I hit something, yes?" after getting harmlessly lodged into a wall.
+- Where's the Kaboom?: The living cannonballs and the cannon users are pretty rubbish.
+One cannonball even asks "I hit something, yes?" after getting harmlessly lodged into a wall.

 Return to Labyrinth

 MoppetA mysterious girl, polite and passive, Moppet wears a mask to disguise herself as a goblin.
 She becomes Toby's best friend and adviser during the story.
 She was a slave for the Junk Lady, but was hired by Mayor Spittledrum as his servant, but she slowly recalls her Dark and Troubled Past.

 - Ambiguously Human: She looks human, but she claims to be 90% Goblin.
 It's later revealed that she was made to look like Sarah for Jareth.